xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 Next lesson, I'll show you how to deal with variables factors and function calls.
-I'll also show you just how easy it is to handle multicharacter tokens and embedded white space.
+I'll also show you just how easy it is to handle multi-character tokens and embedded white space.